ritza-co/kaboom/doc/18-concert.md

 	}
 }
 ```

-The code above will generate rows of "note" sprites.
+The code above will generate rows of `note` sprites.
 The `solid()` function makes sure that no other game object can pass through the notes.
-This line of code, `n === 0 ? "burp" : "note"` gives each sprite a name of "note" unless it is the last note sprite which would have a name of "burp" to identify with.
+This line of code: `n === 0 ? "burp" : "note"` gives each sprite the name "note", unless it is the last note sprite, in which case it's given the name "burp".

-The "bell" sound is the one we will be using for each note sprite, this line of code `{ detune: notes[9 - n] * 100 + -800, }` will decrease the tune of sound with each note sprite we add.
+The "bell" sound is the one we will be using for each note sprite.
+This line of code: `{ detune: notes[9 - n] * 100 + -800, }` will decrease the tone of sound with each note sprite we add.

-The `bounce()` function we will define in the next section of code we create.
+Let's add a function to handle collisions between the player and the notes.
 Add the following below the for loops:

 ```javascript
 function bounce() {